-If your computer is showing a charger being plugged and yet the battery percentage is not increasing, it could just be a case of software malfunction or the battery may be too old and might be charging too slowly.
-It is also possible that the charger itself is faulty and you may need to replace it.
-This article looks at the problems and offers some troubleshooting tips when it is showing charging, but the battery percentage is not increasing.
+If your computer is showing a charger being plugged in and yet the battery percentage is not increasing, it could just be a case of software malfunction or the battery may be too old and might be charging too slowly.
+It is also possible that the charger is faulty, and you may need to replace it.
+This article looks at the problems and offers some troubleshooting tips when it shows charging, but the battery percentage is not increasing.

 Showing charging but Battery percentage not increasing

 Sometimes restarting the laptop may fix the issue.
 Simply shut down your laptop while still in charging mode.
 Restart and see if it helps.
 If not, follow the given methods.
-One of them might work for you if your battery percentage is not increasing.
+One might work for you if your battery percentage is not increasing.